chris-wood/draft-bar-cfrg-spake2plus/draft-bar-cfrg-spake2plus.md

 Upon completion of this protocol, both parties compute shared secrets K_auth, K_enc, K_confirmP, and K_confirmV as specified in {{keys}}.
-The verifier MUST send a key confirmation message tagV to the prover so both parties can confirm that they agree upon these shared secrets.
+The verifier MUST send a key confirmation message confirmV to the prover so both parties can confirm that they agree upon these shared secrets.
 After receipt and verification of the verifier's confirmation message, the prover MUST respond with its confirmation message.
 The verifier MUST NOT send application data to the prover until it has received and verified the confirmation message.
-Key confirmation verification requires recomputation of tagP or tagV and checking for equality against that which was received.
+Key confirmation verification requires recomputation of confirmP or confirmV and checking for equality against that which was received.

 ## Key Schedule and Key Confirmation {#keys}